brendt/stitcher.io/src/content/blog/2018-08-10-service-locator-anti-pattern.md

 ## Increased cognitive load

-This all leads up to the final, and major, argument: cognitive load.
+This all leads up to the final, and major, problem: cognitive load.
 I already wrote a lot on this topic, and I'll share some links at the end of this post.

-The important question, which probably counters most of the arguments for service locators; is how much brain effort you, the developer, has to spend on trivial questions like:
+The important question, which counters most of the pro-arguments for service locators; is how much brain effort you, the developer, has to spend on trivial questions like:

 > How sure am I this code will actually work?